deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_1/result_edc_vc.md

 The [DCAT-AP Feed Specification](https://semiceu.github.io/LDES-DCAT-AP-feeds/) from SEMIC details how to publish an event source API for catalog replication.
 Since EDC uses DCAT to represent its catalog, adhering to this specification to publish EDC's federated catalog data to [LDES](https://semiceu.github.io/LinkedDataEventStreams/) is straightforward.
 This allows the data to be seamlessly integrated with linked data search engines like [Comunica](https://comunica.dev/) or queried using tools such as [GraphDB](https://graphdb.ontotext.com/).

 In conclusion, various approaches can be applied to different metadata platforms, with the primary challenge being the complexity of each platform.
 However, there are no technical barriers to integrating a search tool with the EDC ecosystem.

 #### Measured results
 As demonstrated above, EDC provides an out-of-the-box solution for search tools to integrate with the catalog API.
-Therefore, the following score is assigned to the test:
+Therefore, based on the criteria outlined in the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section of the test description, the test is assigned the following score:

-**Functional Suitability Quality Metric: 4**
+**Functional Suitability Quality Metric: 2**

 #### Notes